josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌀_projection_driven_system_nudges.md

 ---

 ## 🏮 Footer
-*Projection-Driven System Nudges* is a living node of the Polaris Protocol.
+*🌀 Projection-Driven System Nudges* is a living node of the Polaris Protocol.
 It explains how hostile actors attempt to move institutions through projection — and why transparent, governance-aligned survivor work neutralises these attempts.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_